Sally332/MM-KPNN-Neural-Network/README.md

 - **Hybrid architecture**: Combines a GNN branch over the prior graph with modality-specific dense branches.
 - **Interpretability**: Enables node and edge attribution to uncover the biological drivers of classification.

-- Richly commented script, guide users through logic, assumptions, and interpretation. scripts/Pipeline_mm-kpnn.ipynb Scripts for preprocessing real scRNA-seq, scATAC-seq, and spatial data are provided as supporting material for demonstration.
+- Richly commented script guide users through logic, assumptions, and interpretation. "scripts/Pipeline_mm-kpnn.ipynb"
+- Scripts for preprocessing real scRNA-seq, scATAC-seq, and spatial data are provided as supporting material for demonstration.

 ## Applications